kelsS/a11ydetective/README.md

 ## A note concerning `package.json` and `package-lock.json`

-Please note that you must push your `package.json` AND `package-lock.json` files.
+Please note that *you must push your `package.json` AND `package-lock.json` files*.
 If you do not, the deploy will fail.

 ## Tools used

 - git
 - github
 - github pages
+- nvm
 - Yarn
 - 11ty
 - HTML